nus-cs2103-AY1920S2/duke/docs/README.md

 `done 1`

 Expected outcome:<br/>
-Marks the first task in the task lis as done
+Marks the first task in the task list as done

 ### 3.8 `sort` - Sorting the task list

-Sorts the tasklist by alphabetical order
+Sorts the task list by alphabetical order

 Format: `sort`